zhongpc/zhongpc.github.io/index.md

     <p class="aligned-paragraph">
         Welcome to the <strong>A</strong>pplied <strong>M</strong>achine Learning and <strong>M</strong>aterials <strong>M</strong>odeling (<strong>AM3</strong>) Group! 😀
         <br><br>
-        We are a theoretical & computational research group at <a href="https://cde.nus.edu.sg/mse/">Department of Materials Science and Engineering</a>, <a href="https://www.nus.edu.sg/">National University of Singapore</a>.
+        We are a theoretical and computational research group in the <a href="https://cde.nus.edu.sg/mse/">Department of Materials Science and Engineering</a> at the <a href="https://www.nus.edu.sg/">National University of Singapore</a>.
-        Our research focuses on applying first-principles calculations, statistical mechanics, and machine learning to understand materials chemistry and address challenges in renewable energy applications.
+        Our research uses first-principles calculations, statistical mechanics, and machine learning to understand materials chemistry and address challenges in renewable energy applications.
         <br><br>
-        The AM3 Group started in July 2025.
-We are looking for Ph.D. students and research scholars to join the team.
-Please see <a href="/opening.html">openings</a>!
+        The AM3 Group was founded in July 2025.
+We are looking for PhD students and research scholars to join the team.
+Please see our <a href="/opening.html">openings</a> page!
     </p>
     <br>
     <img src='/img/nus.png' class="responsive-image" alt="NUS">